 By Dan Blair, a marriage counselor and family counselor.

 Just as the custodial parent feels torn between her kids and her new spouse, the non-custodial parent, often the father, also feels torn between his own children, the new spouse, and the stepchildren.
 Fathers must divide time, money and affection.
 Some are not able to sustain their commitments.
 Now they feel like an outsider in their first and second family which is a source of shame.
 It may appear that they are unwilling to be there for their own children, spouse and stepchildren.
 Feelings of jealousy and guilt reappear over and over with life’s milestones.
 Fathers whose children begin visiting less are at risk for depression.
 Their spouses may wonder if his grieving will ever end.
 Step-children reminds biological parent of his children and how much he misses them.
 Fathers need a place to share the guilt of being asked the parents to children when they can’t parent their own kids.

 Nobody likes to feel this way.
 Adjustment to stepfamily is more stressful than adjustment to divorce.
 The feelings of parents, children, stepparents and stepchildren are confusing and can be a source of shame and resentment if not detected and expected.
 Outsiders cannot reach the status of a biological parent.
 When these intense feelings are combined with lack of information about the normal experience stepparents and biological parents are at risk for feeling crazy, ashamed and inadequate.
 Dispelling blending family myths is crucial.
 The benefits of a step-relationship may not appear until much later in both stepparent and stepchildren’s lives.
 If these emotions and processes are accepted as expected, less criticism and judgment helps a spouse relax considerably.
 Step-relationships take extra energy.
 Stepfamilies work better when parents and children are not trying to force a relationship.
 Like intact families, each relationship between each parent and child will remain unique.
-The honeymoon that new spouses need to build commonality is often realized after kids, not after the wedding.
+The honeymoon may not be realized after the kids are grown.
+For more on redeeming the past, see Redemption Story: Blending Families.